-In the Human Dimension, pairs of SOM students will be matched to 2 families in the communities we serve.
-They will follow these individuals, families, and communities longitudinally over the entire core curriculum, paying specific attention to three domains of health: social, behavioral, and medical.
+In the Human Dimension, pairs of SOM students are matched to families in the communities we serve.
+They follow these individuals, families, and communities longitudinally over the entire core curriculum, paying specific attention to three domains of health: social, behavioral, and medical.

-The student will be develop a close relationship with the families and will become involved in all aspects of family members’ health, including the individual’s life, family, and community.
+The students develop a close relationship with the families and become involved in all aspects of family members’ health, including the individual’s life, family, and community.

-Activities in this course will include meeting with individuals and families in their communities and in various health care and community-based settings, meeting with peers and faculty mentor, and participating in small and large group teaching sessions.
+Activities in this course include meeting with individuals and families in their communities and in various health care and community-based settings, meeting with peers and faculty mentors, and participating in small and large group teaching sessions.

-The student teams will be closely mentored by a faculty member who will meet regularly with the student teams in a small group and review monthly themes as well as debrief and process the students’ experiences.
-Student case presentations and workshops will also take place in this setting.
-Students work in the Human Dimension will also provide the foundation for the scholarly capstone project all students complete in Phase 2.
+The student teams are closely mentored by a faculty member who meets regularly with the student teams in a small group and review monthly themes as well as debrief and process the students’ experiences.
+Student case presentations and workshops also take place in this setting.
+Students’ work in the Human Dimension also provides the foundation for the scholarly capstone project all students complete in Phase 2.

 Core focus areas will include: